 - Past driving records.
 Your attorney can help you gather a trucker’s past driving records, including whether or not he has been cited for moving violations.
 Even if he was never arrested, he may have gotten a ticket for speeding, having an open container of alcohol in the cab, or causing other accidents in the past.

 - Past criminal records.
 If the driver has previously been arrested or convicted on DUI charges, the court may have reason to suspect that he also drinking on the day of your accident.

 The easiest way to gather information in your case is to seek the help of an experienced truck accident attorney.
 If you have been seriously injured in a semi accident in Kansas City, we can help get you the compensation you need for medical bills and lost income.
-Call the number on this page or read through a copy of our FREE book, Don't Wreck Your Injury Claim, for more information.
+Contact us online or call us directly at 816.471.5111 to schedule your free consultation.